-Place all dressing ingredients in a small bowl.
+- Place all dressing ingredients in a small bowl.
 Whisk until well combined.
 Pour the dressing over the shredded cabbage.
 Mix thoroughly.
 Add cilantro.
 Mix again.

-Let the coleslaw sit in the fridge (covered) for about 1 hour.
+- Let the coleslaw sit in the fridge (covered) for about 1 hour.
 During that time, the cabbage will wilt and the flavors will meld together.

-When you are ready to serve, bring out of the fridge.
+- When you are ready to serve, bring out of the fridge.
 Taste and adjust seasonings, adding more lime juice, salt, and pepper, if needed.

-There will be additional liquid at the bottom of the bowl.
+- There may be additional liquid at the bottom of the bowl.
 Do not be alarmed, this is quite normal.
 Liquid is released because of the added salt to the cabbage.
 To avoid this pool of liquid that collects at the bottom of your coleslaw, you can either pour it out or transfer to a clean serving bowl, leaving the additional liquid behind.